sjl/.plan/README.markdown

 * Implemented a little easing API in my [sandbox][sand] repo.
 * Made the pluralization rules in [Chancery][] slightly less awful.
 I should just sit down and fix it right some day.

+## 2017-02-07

+* Chatted with my advisor a bit and solidified my plans for the home stretch of [Scully][].
+* Made a little Lisp wrapper for [bearlibterminal][].
+Learned more about SBCL's floating-point traps than I wanted to.